ls211-pixel/ls-211-cap-6/README.md

 In the present generation, most people are working hard and neglecting their health, leading to various health issues such as heart diseases and lung diseases.
 Heart disease has become one of the leading causes of mortality in both men and women.
 The application of machine learning techniques in medical examinations can significantly enhance the accuracy of disease prediction.
 This study explores how machine learning and deep learning techniques can be used to predict heart diseases.

 ## Problem Definition
-The goal of this study is to predict whether an individual is at risk of being diagnosed with heart disease, requiring quick detection and management.
-Machine learning and deep learning provide effective solutions by analyzing patient data and identifying those at higher risk.
-Various classification models in machine learning help to classify cardiac diseases efficiently.
+The main purpose of this study is to predict if anyone is in critical condition for being diagnosed as a patient, for which it needs a quick detection and management.
+For that, machine learning and deep learning could be a great solution for this problem.
+This study helps us to research or to develop a model for cardiovascular diseases like heart disease by the use of algorithms in machine learning.
+We need to collect or to do research to collect the patient data by identifying different people having more rate of heart disease.By various models like machine learning, the classification of the cardiac disease will be solved.

 ## Context and Background
 ### Relevant Studies: